 From 2003-2007, Pfeffer wrote a monthly column, “The Human Factor,” for the 650,000-person circulation business magazine, Business 2.0 and from 2007-2010, he wrote a monthly column providing career advice for Capital, a leading business and economics magazine in Turkey.
 Pfeffer has also written for Fortune.com, BNET, the Washington Post, BloombergBusinessWeek.com, and is an Influencer on LinkedIn.

 Jeffrey Pfeffer has won the Richard D. Irwin Award presented by the Academy of Management for scholarly contributions to management and numerous awards for his articles and books.
-He is listed in the top 25 management thinkers by Thinkers 50 and as one of the Most Influential HR International Thinkers by HR Magazine.
-In November, 2011, he was presented with an honorary doctorate degree from Tilburg University in The Netherlands.
+He is listed in the Thinkers 50 Hall of Fame and as one of the most influential HR thinkers by HR Magazine.
+In November 2011, he was presented with an honorary doctorate degree from Tilburg University in The Netherlands.